LesFerch/WinSetView/doc/v3/README.md

 **Note**: For best results, close all open applications before running WinSetView.
 Open applications can prevent open/save dialog views from being updated.
 Apps that minimize to the System Tray when "closed", such as Discord, Steam, and qBittorrent, must be fully closed (e.g. right-click the app's System Tray icon and select `Exit`).

+**Note**: Store apps, such as the Windows 11 Paint and Notepad, are killed automatically by WinSetView to ensure that their file open/save dialog views are refreshed to your new view defaults.
+Simply closing Store apps is not enough because they often remain running when "closed".

 **Note**: Clicking **OK**, in the **Submit** dialog, will apply the registry setting changes and restart Explorer.
 Do not click OK when Explorer is busy copying/moving/deleting files.

 For complete details, please see the [manual](./Manual.md).